 About 15 years ago, I was a notorious avante-garde poet setting things on fire in western Canada.
 Literally – I burnt bad reviews in the fields of Saskatchewan.
 I also led one of the most infamous literary tours since Ken Kesey fired up the Electric Koolaid Bus in the 60s: the Write The Nation tour, which carried fifteen poets twelve-thousand km to fifteen Canadian cities – in a pink ambulance.
 True story.
-I rarely go half-measures on anything, and I went Marianas Trench deep-end with this.
 The project led to hundreds of short-stories and poems, a book of poetry, and dozens of polarizing reviews about the various works of poet Mingus Tourette.

-Mingus Tourette was I—a “shiv-wielding maniac” and “the most exhilarating voice to emerge on the Canadian poetry scene in years in years”.
+Mingus Tourette was I—a front-page “shiv-wielding maniac” and “the most exhilarating voice to emerge on the Canadian poetry scene in years in years”.
+So said the papers.
 Half-truth, half-alter-ego, half-art project, half-mad, it is hard to delineate exactly what Mingus Tourette is, or was.
 He wrote offensive books of poetry, got into fights with critics — and gave poetry and literature everything it ever wanted in terms of infant terribles in a sea of kind and well-keeled Canadian writers.
-Everyone loves a good story about Bukowski falling over hammered, so I invented the Alberta equivalent, added shotguns and set sail without anchor.
+Everyone loves a good story about Bukowski falling over hammered, so Mingus and I invented the Western equivalent, added shotguns and set sail without anchor.
 It was unequivocal shipwreck.
 But it is still the thing they’d put on my tombstone in Edmonton: wrote some crazy, incendiary poems and owned a pink ambulance.

 The story was well-chronicled in the Canwest papers, Maissoneuve, and even became the lead chapter in a hard-cover non-fiction book about The Road.
 Old links are fading into the digital ether, so I'll post up shots here soon.